d-towns/offline-react-form/README.md

 # Offline Form Handling with Service Workers and IndexedDB

+Code Example for this article: [Offline Form Handling with Service Workers and IndexedDB](https://dennistowns.substack.com/p/offline-first-forms-with-react-service)

 This project demonstrates how to use service workers alongside IndexedDB to create a robust offline experience for web form submissions.
 It enables storing form data locally when the client is offline and synchronizes it with the server once connectivity is restored.

 ## Key Features